mercybassey/k8s-log-collector/ReadME.md

 ## Configuration

-The script uses environment variables for configuration, which can be set in a .env file for local development or in the Kubernetes CronJob manifest for deployment.
+The script uses environment variables for configuration, which can be set as environment variables in a Kubernetes CronJob manifest for deployment.

 ## Environment Variables